woojin-lee713/official_genaiserver_wl/ReadMe.md

 -------------------------------------------------------
 # OpenAI Ellish Chatbot Documentation and Instructions of Use

-Created By: Woo Jin Lee, Carla Sofia Ramirez Gonzalez, Zane Malik
+Created By: Woo Jin Lee, Regina Garfias, Daniil Rusanyuk

 ## License